-Delhi High Court Upholds Order to Ground Three of SpiceJet’s Leased Engines
+Delhi High Court Upholds Order To Ground Three Of SpiceJet’s Leased Engines

 In another blow for low-cost airline SpiceJet, the Delhi High Court's division bench has declined to quash a single judge's order that grounded three engines leased to the airline by two France-based lessors.

-The ruling was delivered by a bench consisting of Justices Rajiv Shakdher and Amit Bansal on Tuesday.
+The ruling was delivered by a bench of Justices Rajiv Shakdher and Amit Bansal on Wednesday.

 The legal dispute stems from the non-payment of dues owed to the lessors, Team France 01 SAS and Sunbird France 02 SAS, who had leased the engines to SpiceJet.